deletehead/the_hax/external_methodology.md

 - [ ] Input validation
   - Get interesting requests, and start actively scanning them with BurpPro (remember to be mindful of authentication)
   - When looking through Burp traffic, make sure to keep an eye out for values that look like objects (I've found direct code injection this way, and of course object injection)
+- [ ] Server-Side Template Injection (SSTI)
+  - Is there a way to get the app to send me an email?
+Can I inject code into templates?